1TechSupport1/calculator/README.md

                                                                                          font colur    button colur

+and if it dosent work then try installing Tkinter on your pc with this command in your command promt or terminal

+                                              pip install tkinter

-and if it dosent work then try installing Tkinter on your pc of if you are not useing pycharm which is another way to edit python code it is a great editor you should try it if you have not hear is a link > https://www.jetbrains.com/pycharm/download/#section=windows <
+you are not useing pycharm which is another way to edit python code it is a great editor you should try it if you have not hear is a link > https://www.jetbrains.com/pycharm/download/#section=windows <

+and if you are not femiliar with tkinter watch this subscribe to this chanel > https://www.youtube.com/watch?v=YXPyB4XeYLA <